Ashkan-Yaldaie/thesis/documents/Thesis.md

 Widman, Jake.
 2015.
 How to keep your connected home safe: 7 steps you can take to boost home security.
 URL: http://www.techhive.com/article/2894258/how-to-keep-your-connected-home-safe-7-steps-you-can-take-to-boost-home-security.html.
 Accessed: 11.11.2015.

 ## Appendices

+### Appendix 1.
+List of the devices used for this project and the purchase information